How to Submit a Quit Claim Deed in Kentucky

 Steps to File a Quit Claim Deed in Kentucky

 To complete a quitclaim deed in Kentucky, you must provide certain documents.
-This comprises a deed form with all necessary information, such as the grantor and grantee’s names, property descriptions, and a clear statement of conveyance.
+This comprises a deed form with all necessary information, such as the grantor and grantee’s names, property descriptions, and a clear conveyance statement.
 Proper document preparation is essential.
 Once all facts have been completed correctly, the deed must be submitted to the county clerk’s office.

 County Clerk’s Role in Filing